metamath/metamath-exe/CONTRIBUTING.md

 described on that page it supports almost full C11, so this isn't a big constraint).
-We think other compilers people are using probably support C11 but if you want to use a feature not found in C99 this might be work asking about in your pull request description.
+We think other compilers people are using probably support C11 but if you want to use a feature not found in C99 this might be worth asking about in your pull request description.

 Some existing parts of metamath-exe have commented out code as a way of showing alternative possibilities or old versions of the code.
 Now that